 No balcony stateroom either, the point was to get away for a quick cheap weekend but we had to have a window at least.
 Okay, this is a later edit for posterity's sake - the stateroom is quite small, which is the standard on this ship.
 Because the time at sea is so short, you never really notice it.
 There are very few balcony staterooms and they do not look all that appealing.
 The ship was commissioned in 1992 but seems older than that, although reviews of the ship indicate that it was state of the art at the time.
 The arrangement of lifeboats, public spaces, etc. just don't seem to make much sense.
 She has a narrow beam that is very evident when in public spaces, but she is steady on the Caribbean waters.

-We ended up partying a little too hard last night after finishing a bottle
+We ended up partying a little too hard last night after finishing a bottle of

 Our tablemates.
 Great company.

-of wine at dinner and then hanging out in Schooner’s Bar singing along with the pianist there.
+wine at dinner and then hanging out in Schooner’s Bar singing along with the pianist there.
 Our tablemates are great and a somewhat diverse bunch with Alex and Rebecca sitting to our right with Alex’s dad, Oranjel.
 They are from Venezuela originally, living in Pompano but the dad still lives in Venezuela, a place in the south called Trujillo.
 The father does not speak any English so with a little bit of wine I carried on a pretty good conversation.
 Definitely of that South American generation that had revolution in its blood; a bit crusty, cantankerous, and set in his ways.
 There are two other couples and one single lady.
 Vanessa and John Paul are also Venezuelans but more Americanized; the other couple is from Charleston, SC all-American talking about trying to sneak booze on the boat as the highlight and disappoint of their day; and Patricia, an older lady who is a nurse at Miami Children’s Hospital.
 A great group to share dinner with, nothing in common really.

 The dinner was good and we played it safe with a Caprese Salad and Chicken Marsala.
-The food and staff aboard are not quite up to the standards of
+The food and staff aboard are not quite up to the standards of the

 Jennifer at the Helm